Petra Dekens, PhD, San Francisco State University

-To characterize upwelling conditions during the early Pliocene we must determine the relative abundance of the dominant types of phytoplankton present in the surface ocean.
-This will be achieved using two productivity indicators: lithostratigraphy using grain size analysis, and organic biomarkers.
+Different phytoplankton types thrive under different hydrographic conditions.
+For example, diatoms tend to dominate during times of vigorous upwelling, while coccolithophorids are able to outcompete diatoms for nutrients when the water is well stratified and nutrient concentrations are lower.
+Therefore, we must determine the relative abundance of the dominant types of phytoplankton present in the surface ocean in order to characterize upwelling conditions during the early Pliocene.
+This project is applying two productivity indicators: lithostratigraphy using grain size analysis, and organic biomarkers.
 The use of these two proxies will not only characterize changes in productivity and water column stratification, it will also allow us to differentiate between changes in primary productivity and preservation within the sedimentary environment.